-- NEW: Twelve ISAF service members died in the crash, ISAF says
+- Twelve ISAF service members died in the crash, ISAF says

 - The helicopter crashed in eastern Kabul, a police chief says